List of Alien (franchise) characters: Michael Bishop Weyland

 Michael Bishop Weyland (Lance Henriksen), also known as Bishop II, is a scientist employed by Weyland-Yutani.
 Ripley meets him at the furnace, where he tells her that he designed the Bishop android series; his medical team will extract the Alien Queen inside her and destroy it.
 Ripley does not believe him, and backs away towards the furnace as he begs her to give him the creature.
 Aaron sneaks up behind him and strikes him with a crowbar, nearly ripping off his ear.
 He watches in despair as Ripley sacrifices herself by falling into the lead smelter.
+He appears in Alien 3 and Aliens: Bishop.

 Michael Weyland's ambiguous humanity is a subject of debate for viewers and critics, and speculation exists that he is an android more sophisticated than Bishop.
 In Cinema of Simulation: Hyperreal Hollywood in the Long 1990s, Randy Laist interprets this ambiguity as indicative of a theme of the Alien franchise: what matters is a character's actions, not its species.
 Michael Weyland is a duplicitous character, and it is irrelevant whether he is a human or an android.